The Mystery of Cornelius the Centurion Part 1

 Acts 24:27-25:6, KJV

-Given the time and setting of the Book of Acts, plus Cornelius' level of responsibility, it might be safe to assume that he was probably in his thirties or forties, or maybe even older.
+Given the time and the setting of the Book of Acts, plus Cornelius' level of responsibility, it might be safe to assume that he was probably in his thirties or forties, or maybe even older.
 If this assumption is correct, then it is probable that he was a career military man, and was already a part of the Roman military machine at the time of Jesus' revelation to Israel.
-The reason I am making this point is to validate the possibility that Cornelius' decision to become a military man was made before he came to the knowledge of Jesus Christ.
-In other words, the implication is that, had he come to know Jesus before his induction into the Roman forces, he might have decided against it.
-One thing we do know is that he was a very devout man who believed in God:
+The reason why I am making this point is to validate the possibility that Cornelius' decision to become a military man in the armies of Rome may have been made before he came to the knowledge of Jesus Christ.
+In other words, my implication is that if he had come to know Jesus before his induction into the Roman forces, perhaps he may have decided against it.
+One thing we do know is that he was a very devout man who believed in God, as we see by the following verse:

 "A devout man, and one that feared God with all his house, which gave much alms to the people, and prayed to God alway."